 The Board of Trustees assigns responsibility for student discipline to the President and faculty.
 In practice, the Dean of Students bears administrative responsibility for student discipline.
 The discretionary authority of the President to decide finally on any student disciplinary matter is not precluded by the provisions outlined below.

-The Associate Dean of Students, as designee of the Dean of Students, is responsible for determining the appropriate mechanism for adjudicating alleged violations of College regulations and generally providing oversight and coordination of the judicial process.
-Any member of the Hamilton community shall bring complaints against a student or a group of students to the attention of the Dean of Students, Office of Campus Safety, Office of Residential Life, the Associate Dean of Students, or the Chair of the Judicial Board.
+The Director of Community Standards, as designee of the Dean of Students, is responsible for determining the appropriate mechanism for adjudicating alleged violations of College regulations and generally providing oversight and coordination of the judicial process.
+Any member of the Hamilton community shall bring complaints against a student or a group of students to the attention of the Dean of Students, Office of Campus Safety, Office of Residential Life, the Director of Community Standards, or the Chair of the Judicial Board.

 It is the policy of Hamilton College that any time allegations of misconduct are brought against a student, the college will normally pursue to conclusion any necessary investigation and hearing process, notwithstanding the decision by the accused to withdraw, temporarily or permanently, from the College.

-A student complainant or the Associate Dean of Students may propose mediation as a means to resolve some disciplinary cases.
-Mediation is possible, with the approval of the Associate Dean of Students, when all parties involved (accuser and accused) voluntarily agree to engage in the mediation process and when students involved have not previously engaged in mediation through this process.
+A student complainant or the Director of Community Standards may propose mediation as a means to resolve some disciplinary cases.
+Mediation is possible, with the approval of the Director of Community Standards, when all parties involved (accuser and accused) voluntarily agree to engage in the mediation process and when students involved have not previously engaged in mediation through this process.
 If mediation fails, the case will be remanded to an administrative or Judicial Board hearing.
 Information gathered through the mediation process may not be submitted as evidence in an Administrative or Judicial Board Hearing.

-The Associate Dean of Students will keep records of all cases that have been mediated, with names and a summary.
+The Director of Community Standards will keep records of all cases that have been mediated, with names and a summary.
 Mediation yields neither a disciplinary record nor sanction.
 A repeat offense of a similar nature will be remanded to an administrative or Judicial Board Hearing.

 Violations of standards of conduct and of College regulations are considered to be infractions against Hamilton College.
-Following receipt of a written complaint, the Associate Dean of Students or a designee will conduct a preliminary review to determine whether the complaint has merit and whether the alleged misconduct might result in suspension or expulsion from the College.
-Students not subject to suspension or expulsion may be entitled to an administrative hearing, at the discretion of the Associate Dean of Students in consultation with the Judicial Board Chair.
+Following receipt of a written complaint, the Director of Community Standards or a designee will conduct a preliminary review to determine whether the complaint has merit and whether the alleged misconduct might result in suspension or expulsion from the College.
+Students not subject to suspension or expulsion may be entitled to an administrative hearing, at the discretion of the Director of Community Standards in consultation with the Judicial Board Chair.

 Students subject to suspension or expulsion are entitled to a hearing before the Judicial Board.
 They may waive that right under the conditions described below.

-The Associate Dean of Students may decide to resolve through an administrative hearing cases involving students accused of offenses that normally result in penalties less than suspension or expulsion.
+The Director of Community Standards may decide to resolve through an administrative hearing cases involving students accused of offenses that normally result in penalties less than suspension or expulsion.
 A designee of the Dean of Students and a student member of the Judicial Board will normally jointly conduct administrative hearings.
 Administrative hearing decisions are final.

 The following procedural protections are provided to accused students in administrative hearings: